coherent-research/dcs-documentation/DCSUserGuide.md

 The Historical Average Report compares the average daily consumption for a current date window with that of an historical date windows and highlights if the difference is within specified limits.

 The input for the report must be specified in a Microsoft Office 2007 (or later) Excel file which can be uploaded when editing a report.

+> Note that it is important that no cell styles are added to the input spreadsheet as this may result in DCS having problems parsing it.

 The file must be of type "xlsx" and have the following format:

 | Column          | Position | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | --------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |